The Palais Longchamp in Marseille, with its ornate fountain and columns framed by greenery against a blue sky.

 Marseille isn’t your polished postcard city – it’s France’s oldest, and a little rough around the edges, city.
-Sun-drenched stone buildings, a busy port that smells faintly of salt and diesel, and pretty architecture that could do with a pressure washing.
+Sun-drenched stone buildings, a working, busy Mediterranean vibe, and pretty architecture that could do with a pressure washing.

 We loved Marseille, but we’ve found that it can be a Marmite city – some love it, some not so much.
 While it’s developed a lot in the past few years, it’s dirtier and more rundown than other cities in France.
-But – that’s what we loved about it, and its contrast to clean and shiny Lyon which we’d just left.
+But, we loved it’s energy, lived-in beauty, and its contrast to clean and shiny Lyon which we’d just left.

 What are the best places to go in Marseille?